 The spectacular setting of Lizard Island.
 Image: Lizard Island Resort

 Kangaroo Island is an ecological haven for native Australian wildlife.
-Kangaroos, koalas, penguins, echidnas, and bird life all call this island paradise, home.
-Here you can walk among a colony of endangered sea lions or adore a sleepy koala.
-Don’t forget to take in the breathtaking scenery of the island, with its rugged cliffs, sheltered bays, native bush lands, and rolling hills of farmland, you’ll never have a dull moment of exploration.
-From wildlife adventures and coastal activities, to food and wine and historical guided walks, Kangaroo Island is a place to travel to!
+Kangaroos, koalas, penguins, echidnas, and bird life all call this island home.
+Here, you can walk among a colony of endangered sea lions or spot a sleepy koala in the trees.
+Don’t forget to take in the breathtaking scenery of the island with its rugged cliffs, sheltered bays, native bush lands, and rolling farmland.
+From wildlife adventures and coastal activities, to food and wine and historical guided walks, Kangaroo Island has something for everyone!

 Native Kangaroos hopping around on Kangaroo Island.
-Image: Tourism Southern Australia
+Image: Tourism South Australia

 Located in the heart of the Great Barrier Reef, Hayman Island is the most northerly of the Whitsunday Islands.
-The Whitsundays have long been internationally recognized as one of the world’s most beautiful stretches of tropical coastline in the world.
-Hayman Island is a private island resort, with the most luxurious and elegant of accommodations; including expansive pools, lush gardens and pristine white sand beaches.
-If you are wanting a more adventure-packed vacation, Hayman also offers activities like snorkeling, diving, excursions by seaplane, nature hikes and bush walks.
-At the Hayman Islands, you can have it all!
+The Whitsundays have long been internationally recognized for some of the world’s most beautiful stretches of tropical coastline.
+Hayman Island is a private island resort that’s perfect for family travel, with luxurious and elegant of accommodations including expansive pools, lush gardens, and pristine white sand beaches.
+If you are wanting a more adventure-packed vacation, Hayman also offers activities like snorkeling, diving, excursions by seaplane, nature hikes, and bush walks.

 A relaxing cruise on Wineglass Bay.
 Image: Tourism Tasmania